 Realistic is therefore about the feasibility of the goals.
 The objective must be challenging and bring benefits to the employees involved.
 They must also have the capacity, resources and authority to get started.

-Time-bound and time based is often confused with measurable, but there is a clear difference between the two.
-Time-bound is actually about the time that is allocated to reach the goal.
+Time bound is especially important that short-term objectives are formulated the SMART way.
+This is not always possible for long-term goals.
+Time bound and time based is often confused with measurable, but there is a clear difference between the two.
+Time bound is actually about the time that is allocated to reach the goal.

-This type of goal therefore has a clear starting time and a clear end date.
+This type of smart goal therefore has a clear starting time and a clear end target date.
 A very tight deadline on the other hand has a demotivating effect and is therefore not acceptable.